er-anuragkumar/anz-account-transaction-apis/README.md

 -----------------------
 [1.1] REST API's built using Spring Boot & H2 Database

-[1.2] JWT Token-based API authentication & User Validation against the local database.
+[1.2] JWT Token-based API authentication for all endpoints & User Validation against the local database for the login API.

 [1.3] Pagination & Sorting support in the API's